-- Any other College services.
+- Any other university services.

-College Identification and Use of Proprietary Images
+University Identification and Use of Proprietary Images

-No identification of Augsburg College as a location or its trademarks or copyrighted information is permitted, except in rare instances, and only when the specific use is submitted for approval.
+No identification of Augsburg as a location or its trademarks or copyrighted information is permitted, except in rare instances, and only when the specific use is submitted for approval.

-Identification includes, but is not limited to, trademarks, copyrighted images, icons, recognizable College landmarks, and the use of merchandise containing trademarked images/logos (ie. flags, apparel, posters, miscellaneous items containing logo, etc.).
+Identification includes, but is not limited to, trademarks, copyrighted images, icons, recognizable Augsburg landmarks, and the use of merchandise containing trademarked images/logos (ie. flags, apparel, posters, miscellaneous items containing logo, etc.).
 Identification also includes verbal references on film.

 Once the script/storyboard is approved, a shooting schedule will be finalized and approved.
-The need for College services, if any, will be reviewed.
+The need for University services, if any, will be reviewed.
 If applicable, these services will be estimated and attached to a binding contract.

-- Commercial General Liability: $1 Million per occurrence, $3 Million aggregate, AUGSBURG COLLEGE endorsed as an additional insured
+- Commercial General Liability: $1 Million per occurrence, $3 Million aggregate, AUGSBURG endorsed as an additional insured

 - Auto Liability: $1 Million per occurrence for “any autos”